A Financial Advisor’s 10 Tips to Reducing Debt

 This, in turn, can make your debt payments easier to keep track of, with potentially a lower interest rate.
 The average credit card interest rate is 15.9 percent, while debt consolidation services offer an average interest rate on a two-year personal loan of approximately 10.36 percent, according to Federal Reserve data.

-By consolidating your debt, you can potentially reduce your interest rates roughly 30 percent on average.
+By consolidating your debt, you can potentially reduce your interest rates by roughly 30 percent on average.
 If you are considering debt consolidation, be sure to double-check the fine print, as some services offer a lower interest rate but may charge a hefty flat fee for the service.

 8. Prioritize Needs and Wants

 Once you make your monthly budget, see if there are any expenses you can cut or reduce.
 Take a look at your spending and separate your expenses between your wants and needs.
-If there are any expenses that are nice-to-haves and non-essentials, considering finding a cheaper alternative or cutting them completely.
+If there are any expenses that are nice-to-haves and non-essentials, consider finding a cheaper alternative or cutting them completely.
 While this may seem extreme, carrying debt can cost you thousands of dollars in the long run, holding you back from affording luxuries in the future.

 9. Establish Your Personal ‘Fun Money’ Account